Latent Emissions, Chakaia Booker

-More information on the Museum's collections can be found in Selected Works.
+More information on the museum's collections can be found in our collection catalogue Selected Works PDF

 The Charles B. Hayes Family Sculpture Park is an extension of the Museum's collection in an outdoor setting.
 Located at the northeast corner of Angela Boulevard and Eddy Street on the campus's southern edge, the Park is a public space for contemplating nature and art.
 Planted with indigenous trees, shrubs, and prairie grass, it is the home of monumental sculptures by artists as diverse as Deborah Butterfield, George Rickey, Peter Randall-Page, Stephen De Staebler, and Richard Hunt.